Gesh901/Aviation-Study/README.md

 From the bargraph above, we can observe that personal flying had the highest incidences of fatal injuries with 14 fatal injuries followed by sky diving with 11 fatal injuries.
 Business and Executive /Corportae are tied at third place with 11 fatal injuries.
-Another interesting observation is nstructional,observation and aerial observation seem to be tied at 5 fatal injuries.
+Similarly, instructional,observation and aerial observation look to be tied at 5 fatal injuries.

-Something to note is that causality is not always causation.
-It could mean that there a lot more people using planes for personal reasons leading to more fatal injuries.
-However, it is difficult to deduce this given the nature of the dataset that we are dealing with.
+Finally, interesting observation that there are a lot more people suffering fatal injuries due to using planes for personal reasons compared to risky ventures such as skydiving.

 ## Business Recommendation

 The business recommendations are based on the data provided and the analysis done on the data.
-Please note, other considerations such as purchase cost, servicing costs, insurance costs etc will not be not taken into account as they were no present in the data used for this analysis.
+Please note other considerations such as purchase cost, servicing costs, insurance costs etc will not be not taken into account as they were no present in the data used for this analysis.
 The recommendations are centered on passenge safetyy and reduced liability to the company in the event of an accident/incident.

-The following are the business recommendations for the company:
+Below are the business recommendations for the company based on data analysis performed:

 - **Engine Type**: The company should go for an aircraft with a turbo fan engine.
 From the analysis, this is the safest engine with the highest number of persons uninjured following an aviation incident/accident.
-Even though it wasn't the lowest in terms of fatal injuries, there was a really small difference with the engine with the least fatal injuries, the turbo jet engine.
+Even though it wasn't the lowest in terms of fatal injuries, there was a really small difference observed when compared with the engine with the least fatal injuries, the turbo jet engine.

 - **No of Engines**: The company should invest in an aircraft that has 3 engines.
 We have seen from the analysis that this is the engine that offers the perfect combination i.e has the lowest number of fatal injuries and the highest number of uninjured persons in the event of an accident/incident.
 As a company making an entry into the aviation industry, this would limit its liability and minimize the probability of huge payoffs in the event of an accident/incident.